Getting Lost Again

 Awesome Views from above the village

 We continued to wander along the track and we got to the water spring in the centre of the village, which in the heat, offered an opportunity to cool off.
-Here we saw there was a small wood sign indicating food, which lead us to a few tables outside a house.
-We sat down and tentatively asked for drink.
-Cassie had juice, I cheekily asked if they had beer … I was in luck.
+Here we saw there was a small wooden sign indicating food, which led us to a few tables outside a house.
+We sat down and tentatively asked for a drink.
+Cassie had juice, I cheekily asked if they had a beer … I was in luck.
 The guy running the place stopped to have a drink too, he had been cutting wood.
 He was spending the summer up in the village with his mother, at his grandfather’s house.
 He used to be a tram driver in Sarajevo, but having spent a year training he had been waiting for two years to get a new contract.
 This was an opportunity for him to earn some cash for the winter, in Sarajevo.
-He explained that not many people spend the winter on the mountains anymore, most opt to return to Sarajevo or lower towns for the cold months.
-We also learnt some of the villagers stories and how sometimes too many tourists can appear.
+He explained that not many people spend the winter in the mountains anymore, most opt to return to Sarajevo or lower towns for the cold months.
+We also learnt some of the villagers’ stories and how sometimes too many tourists can appear.
 Which seemed a shame.

 View of Lukomir Village